HL7/fhir-ips/input/pagecontent/IG-analysis.md

 #### Alignment to FHIR Clinical Documents

 This specification previously derived its IPS Composition from the [Clinical Document profile in FHIR](https://hl7.org/fhir/R4/clinicaldocument.html), which has since been deprecated.
-A new implementation guide ([FHIR Clinical Documents](https://hl7.org/fhir/uv/fhir-clinical-document/)) is now available to replace this profile and assist with the alignment/transition between CDA and FHIR documents.
-Future version of the IPS Implemenation Guide may closely align with principles outlined in FHIR Clinical Documents guide and we recommend implementers review this guidance when implementing IPS.
+A new implementation guide (["FHIR Clinical Documents"](https://hl7.org/fhir/uv/fhir-clinical-document/)) is now available to replace this profile and assist with the alignment/transition between CDA and FHIR documents.
+Future versions of this IPS Implementation Guide will review the FHIR Clinical Documents Implementation Guide for future compatibility and may align our guidance.
+We recommend implementers consider this guide when implementing IPS (noting that it may change further given its lower maturity).

 #### Alignment to HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation